 Reading Time: 3 minutes

-- As with any decluttering project, the first thing to do is to assess your basement clutter.
-After the assessment, it’s time to clear things out and sort the items into boxes: keep, place in a storage unit, sell, donate or throw away.
+- Sort Your Items: As with any decluttering project, the first thing to do is to assess your basement clutter.
+Sort your items into boxes labeled keep, place in a storage unit, sell, donate or throw away.
 This is the hardest part of any reorganization project.
-We are emotionally attached to our belongings and we keep a lot of “stuff”, even if the items aren’t working and are gathering dust.
-We just can’t seem to part with these items.
-This step is the chance to remove broken, old and outdated toys, sports equipment, tool, games, etc. If you are still attached to the certain items and they do not fit into your new basement organization plan, think about renting a self storage unit to store the items. ezStorage has a variety of self storage unit sizes to fit any of your storage needs.
+This step is the chance to remove broken, old and outdated toys, sports equipment, tool, games, etc.

-- Next, purchase new storage containers, shelving units, pegboards for the walls and hooks.
-These items can help add organized storage to the room.
-Clear plastic bins are a great solution for storing items in the basement to protect the stored items from moisture build-up as well as allowing you to see what is in the box.
+- Utilize Basement Shelving and Bins: Using storage containers, shelving units, pegboards and hooks can help add organized storage to the room.
+Clear plastic bins are a great solution for storing items in the basement.
+They will protect the stored items from moisture build-up as well as allow you to see what is in the box.
 There are many basement storage solutions on the market that you can find at any local home decoration or remodeling store.

-- Before you start moving items back into the room, create zones in the basement.
-Frist, split the zones into storage, utility and living space.
-Then, once you’ve created these zones, then create even smaller zones within the bigger areas.
-As you go through the items that you are going to store in the basement, sort the items into categories and put like items together.
+- Categorize Your Storage Area: As you go through the items that you are going to store in the basement, sort the items into categories and put like items together.
 Christmas decorations should be stored together in one place.
 Create a craft corner or table with all of the crafting items.
 Keep bulk food and paper supplies together on your shelving units.
 Utilize all the spaces, including the area under the stairways and walls.
 Hang tools on the pegboards and place the clear plastic storage boxes on your new shelving units.

-- 3. Keep a path cleared around the utility equipment such as the furnace, water heater, circuit breaker, water shut-off valves, and drains.
+- Create an Access Path: Keep a path cleared around the utility equipment such as the furnace, water heater, circuit breaker, water shut-off valves, and drains.

-- Label each stored container with the contents, so you will know the items in the boxes.
+- Label all Containers: Label each container with its contents.
 Place labels on the top of the box as well as on all 4 sides.

-- After you have stored your like categorized items in one place, make sure to place items that you are accessing more often towards the front of the shelving unit.
+- Be Strategic with Your Basement Organization: Make sure to place items that you are accessing more often towards the front of the shelving unit.
 Christmas decorations are only needed for a few months a year, so they can go towards the back of your storage area.